 How often do you need maintenance?

 This is a personal preference!
 How fast does your hair grow?
 Your hair type?
 How often do you wash your dreadlocks?
 Do you palm-roll?
 Do you separate them at the roots regularly?
 Do you have root ties or not?
 Does your hair know it's supposed to matt at the roots, or does it need help?
 What style do you like - messy and soft, or neat and clean?

-I recommended maintenance 2 - 6 times per year.
+I recommend maintenance every 3 - 12 months.
 Finding the right frequency for your locks allows quicker and less expensive appointments.
 Less often, it'll take longer.
 Too often, unwanted stress on your scalp and new growth.
 I can help you find the right interval for you.